U.N. condemns North Korea launch, warns on nuclear test

 China, a permanent veto-wielding council member and North Korea's protector on the 15-nation panel, backed the council's "presidential statement," which was adopted unanimously.

-U.N. diplomats said the council's relatively quick agreement on a declaration condemning Pyongyang signaled Beijing's irritation with its hermit neighbor over a satellite launch last week that North Korea had been widely urged not to carry out.
+U.N. diplomats said the council's relatively quick agreement on a declaration condemning Pyongyang signalled Beijing's irritation with its hermit neighbour over a satellite launch last week that North Korea had been widely urged not to carry out.

 "The Security Council strongly condemns the 13 April 2012 (local time) launch by the Democratic People's Republic of Korea (DPRK)," the statement said.